Nov. 5, 2019

 The integration of healthcare into everyday life connects patients to providers more seamlessly than ever before by lifting barriers and promoting accessibility.
 As a result, healthcare providers can turn to technologies to provide high-quality care, reduce costs, and improve efficiency.

 Elevate your career in healthcare and help shape the future with a degree from LSU Online.
-You can learn to train future healthcare professionals with theLSU Online Certificate in Teaching in the Healthcare Professions.
+You can learn to train future healthcare professionals with theLSU Online Certificate in Teaching in Health Professions.
 This graduate certificate prepares professionals with a strong background in healthcare—such as physicians, veterinarians, and nurse practitioners—to teach in academia.

 LSU Online also offers the Bachelor of Science in Health Professions with a Specialization in Medical Imaging, which equips students with the skills to start a healthcare career.
 The program provides students with the flexibility to choose a concentration that fits their individual interests, such as cardiovascular technology or cardiac device sales.
 Seize the best opportunity for you and take the next step in your career today.